isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

-- If signatures created by the ZSK are expired, and the ZSK private key is offline,
+- If signatures created by the ZSK were expired and the ZSK private key
+  was offline, the signatures were not replaced.
+This behavior has been
-  allow the expired signatures to be replaced with signatures created by the KSK.
+  amended to replace the expired signatures with new signatures created
-  :gl:`#3049`
+  using the KSK. :gl:`#3049`

-- On FreeBSD, a TCP connection would leak a small amount of heap memory leading
+- On FreeBSD, TCP connections leaked a small amount of heap memory,
-  to out-of-memory problem in a long run.
-This has been fixed. :gl:`#3051`
+  leading to an eventual out-of-memory problem.
+This has been fixed.
+  :gl:`#3051`

 - Under certain circumstances, the signed version of an inline-signed
   zone could be dumped to disk without the serial number of the unsigned
-  version of the zone, preventing resynchronization of zone contents
+  version of the zone.
+This prevented resynchronization of the zone
-  after ``named`` restart in case the unsigned zone file gets modified
+  contents after ``named`` restarted, if the unsigned zone file was
-  while ``named`` is not running.
-This has been fixed. :gl:`#3071`
+  modified while ``named`` was not running.
+This has been fixed.
+  :gl:`#3071`

 - With libuv >= 1.37.0, the recvmmsg support would not be enabled in ``named``
   reducing the maximum query-response performance.
 The recvmmsg support would